 You could do a trinity of deities that encompass the varying aspects of love, if you want an example of a trinity deity in Dungeons and Dragons, in the Forgotten Realms, the elven goddess, Angharradh personified three elven goddesses but was simultaneously the queen of the Seldarine.
 A triad of deities for love can encompass the aspects of platonic love, physical/affectionate love, and “pure” love.

-For your platonic love, I can envision a younger looking deity around preteen and young girl archetype, or even male.
+For your platonic love, I can envision a younger looking deity around preteen and young girl archetype or even male.
 But it’s the youthful innocence that you wish to capture, the notion of a love with no preconceived notions or expectations.
 For the more lustful, physical personification of love can be a male/female in their peak physical prime.
 Deities like Aphrodite and Apollo are examples of deities of peak physical beauty and sexuality.

 A common psychological element to keep in mind with deities of love and beauty is that they typically do not take well to betrayals or deception.
-While seduction is a separate practice to acquire love, seduction with the illusion of false love could be spiritual crusade that a deity of love might undertake, or it could be a dogma that a love deity might endorse instead.
+While seduction is a separate practice to acquire love, seduction with the illusion of false love could be spiritual crusade that a deity of love might undertake, or it could be a dogma that a loving deity might endorse instead.

 Under the concept of unconditional love, divine love, or “pure” love; we have to assess the more specific entries that define it.
 This form of love often reflected as true altruism, the principle that a being would seek to the betterment and benefit of another without any form of compensation or benefit to themselves.
-It can often described as a selfless love.
+It can often be described as a selfless love.
 It is also a love that remains constant and consistent in spite of outcomes and life events (for good or ill).
 A deity of this nature can vary and does not need to conform to any singular archetype.
 I personified this aspect into a small child before, there are others that personify this concept as a motherly figure.
 The standard father figure is also acceptable but gets lost in other common archetypes and tropes.

 The One God of Love